imranzaheer612/markdown-image-hosting/README.md

 ## Help

 If some error occurred try opening your markdown before hosting to check all images path are correct.
-Try keeping markdown and images files under same dir and then give the markdown path to the app.
+Try keeping markdown and images files under the same dir and then give the markdown path to the app.

 ## License